Wamoya/Wamoya-s-Setup-Wizard/README.md

 ```bash
 $ chmod +x setup.sh
 ```
-3. Run the wizard: By running this command, you grant Super User privileges to the setup wizard. **Don't execute this command if you don't know what you are doing.**
+3. Run the wizard: By running this command, you grant Super User privileges to the setup wizard.
+> [!WARNING]
+> **Don't execute this command if you don't know what you are doing.**
 ```bash
 $ sudo ./setup.sh
 ```